-Normal everyday people who just want to get a professional look in our small typical size bathroom there is hope after all.
-Over 90% of the homes are not mansions or million dollar style custom homes and with budgets for us normal people being a little less than the typical millionaire, we have to be creative when decorating our space.
-Bathrooms are by far the most used rooms in a typical house and yet they tend to get overlooked when decorating.
+Normal, everyday people want a professional look in their smaller bathrooms.
+Over 90% of homes are not mansions or custom homes, and with budgets for us normal people being a little less than that of the typical millionaire, we have to be creative when decorating our space.
+Bathrooms are by far the most used rooms in a typical house, and yet they tend to get overlooked when decorating.
 We tend to look at the main entertaining areas of our home first.
 Below are some ideas that can give inspiration when decorating your small bathroom.

 Use Lighter Colors

 Lighter colors are essential to make a small space look larger.
 Dark colors will just close in the space and actually make it look smaller and closed in.
 A slightly darker accent wall is ok to use if you want some contrast to give the room some depth.
 Wallpaper has become more popular in recent years however the same rules apply to wall paper as paint.
 White wainscoting is a great way to add some design without taking up space or breaking the bank.
 If you’re going to tile the floor then a lighter color tile will work well and give some openness to the room.

 Do you consider your bathroom small, medium, or large?